 Today, public image rests largely on what comes up during an online search.
 Varghese explained in his testimony that Crosby will have to live with a “digital scar” because of the negative news articles and videos.
 Varghese says the experience will damage Crosby’s professional, personal, and social brand – something that would take a substantial investment of time and money to repair.
 It is almost impossible to put a figure on Crosby’s lifelong damages.

 Lawrence Crosby will have to live with the arrest as a “digital scarlet letter” forever, as Tom Shaer puts it.
 The incident tarnished his online reputation in a way that will force Crosby to explain himself during job interviews and in many other situations.
-Mr. Varghese and other experts explained that to shift the media back in Crosby’s favor is extremely difficult and costly; it would also cause an incalculable amount of stress to Crosby himself.
+Mr. Varghese and other experts explained that to shift the media back in Crosby’s favor is extremely difficult and costly; it would be a monumental online reputation management effort should Crosby decide to pursue the task of cleaning up his online reputation; it would also cause an incalculable amount of stress to Crosby himself.
 Therefore, Shaer argues, Crosby had no choice but to file a lawsuit against the city and the individual officers, in an effort to salvage his image.

 As long as the video of Crosby’s arrest still exists online, Crosby will have to live with its impact to his reputation for as long as he lives.
 He did nothing wrong, yet he will always have to deal with this unfair blight to his character and good name.
 It is the foreseeable longevity of the damage to his online reputation that helped him secure a $1.25 million settlement – something that will only partially make up for everything Lawrence Crosby has and will continue to suffer due to a justice system travesty.